Cluster States and $\pi$-Transition in the Kuramoto Model with Higher Order Interactions: Mean-field Analysis

-By following protocol (II A) we observe that, when decreasing $\lambda_1$, the Kuramoto order parameter $R_1$ decreases smoothly with the control parameter and then at $\lambda_1^{(D)} \simeq 3 $ it presents an abrupt jump to a higher value (see Fig. \ref{fig:uni_neg} (a)).
-Here we indicate with $\lambda_1^{(D)}$ the critical value at which a discontinous transition is observable when performing protocol (II A) that allows the system to pass from a lower level of synchronization (i.e. a lower $R_1$ value) to a higher one.
-From this value $R_1$ continues decreasing towards zero for decreasing $\lambda_1$ and the asynchronous regime is smoothly achieved for $\lambda_1^{(PS)} \simeq -2.1$.
-This discontinuity has been previously reported in \cite{Bi2016}, but its origin is still unclear.
-An important aspect to notice is that, before the jump, the oscillators are organised in two equally populated clusters, characterized by either positive or negative natural frequencies while, after the jump, the two clusters present mainly positive (negative) natural frequencies, but with a small group of oscillators with negative (positive) $\omega_i$ (as visible in Fig. \ref{fig:potential} (c)).
-According to protocol (II A), the oscillators are all initialized with the same phase $\theta_i=0$, that now corresponds to a local maximum of the potential, see Fig. \ref{fig:potential} (b).
+By following protocol (II A) we observe that, when decreasing $\lambda_1$, the Kuramoto order parameter $R_1$ decreases smoothly with the control parameter and then, at $\lambda_1^{(\pi)} \simeq 3 $, it presents an abrupt jump to a higher value (see maroon circles in Fig. \ref{fig:uni_neg} (a)).
+Here we indicate with $\lambda_1^{(\pi)}$ the critical value at which a discontinous transition is observable when performing protocol (II A), where the system jumps from a lower value of $R_1$ to a higher one.
+Once performed the jump, by decreasing $\lambda_1$, the value of $R_1$ continuously diminishes towards zero and the asynchronous regime is smoothly achieved for $\lambda_1^{(PS)} \simeq -2.1$.
+This discontinuity in $R_1$ has been previously reported in \cite{Bi2016}, but its origin is still unclear.
+An important aspect to notice is that, before the jump, the oscillators are organised in two equally populated clusters, characterized by either positive or negative natural frequencies while, after the jump, the two clusters still present mainly positive (negative) natural frequencies, but together with a small group of oscillators with opposite $\omega_i$ sign (as visible in Fig. \ref{fig:uni_neg} (c)).
+According to protocol (II A), the oscillators are all initialized with the same phase $\theta_i=0$, that now corresponds to a local maximum of the potential, see Fig. \ref{fig:potential} (c-d).
 Therefore, depending on the sign of their natural frequencies, the oscillators split in 2 clusters characterized, each one, by the same sign of $\omega_i$.
-In this way, the oscillators migrate towards one of the minima of $V(\phi)$ located in correspondence of the positive or the negative phase.
+In this way, the oscillators migrate towards one of the two minima of $V(\phi)$ located in correspondence of the positive or the negative phases.